 Project Lead: Dr John Powell

-Project Team: Nick Lewis, Chris Rayfield, Eleanor Hawketts, Dr Rob Berry.
+Project Team: Chris Rayfield, Nick Lewis, Dr Rob Berry.

-The purpose of the evaluation is to assess and demonstrate the effectiveness of the use of Heritage Lottery Fund (HLF) grants towards the Funds’ objectives.
+The purpose of the evaluation is to assess and demonstrate the effectiveness of the use of National Lottery Heritage Fund (NLHF) grants towards the Funds’ objectives.